Situationally-aware Path Planning Exploiting 3D Scene Graphs: Introduction

 Recent research has explored the use of 3D scene graphs for task and motion planning \cite{agia2022taskography, rana2023sayplan, ray2024task}; however, they focus solely on plan feasibility, operate predominantly within the task planning domain, and fail to leverage the potential of high-level semantics (e.g., \textit{rooms}, \textit{doorways}, \textit{floors}) to improve path planning efficiency.

+One preliminary work, S-Nav~\cite{kremer2023s}, has explored the idea of using semantic information from scene graphs to decompose a global planning problem into smaller subproblems to improve planning speed.
+However, it is limited to simple, well-defined synthetic environments and lacks any mechanism for efficient replanning to handle evolving situations that commonly arise in real-world scenarios.
+Following this, we introduce S-Path, a \textit{Situationally-aware Path planner} that leverages the structure of indoor scene graphs to achieve substantial gains in planning efficiency.
+Our planner is designed for real-world, large-scale environments and produces human-interpretable semantic paths while remaining robust through an efficient replanning mechanism.

-To address this gap, we introduce S-Path, a \textit{Situationally-aware Path planner} that takes advantage of semantic information from indoor scene graphs to significantly improve planning efficiency while providing human-interpretable path planning.
-By exploiting the structure of the scene graph, \spath decomposes the global planning problem into smaller, independent subproblems by performing a search on the high-level semantic layers of the scene graph.
-These subproblems can then be solved in parallel on a geometric level using classical sampling-based planners, which operate significantly faster on the restricted C-space.
-Moreover, in the event of environmental changes, \spath can swiftly replan by focusing only on the affected portions of the problem, while reusing previously solved subproblems to efficiently construct a new path.
-The main contribution of this paper is a path planning algorithm that: \begin{itemize} \item exploits the hierarchical structure of indoor 3D scene graphs to constrain planning to only the relevant regions of the environment. \item decomposes the global planning problem into smaller, independent subproblems, enabling parallel solving, thereby reducing planning time. \item includes a resource-efficient replanning strategy that isolates and updates only the affected parts of the plan, thereby reducing replanning latency. \end{itemize}
+S-Path decomposes a global planning problem into smaller, independent subproblems by performing a search over the high-level semantic layers of the scene graph.
+These subproblems are then solved in parallel at the geometric level using sampling-based planners, which operate significantly faster within the restricted C-spaces yielded by the decomposition.
+Moreover, if the planned path is or becomes invalid, \spath can swiftly replan by focusing only on the affected portions of the problem, while reusing previously solved subproblems to efficiently construct a new path.
+The main contribution of this paper is a path planner that: \begin{itemize} \item exploits the hierarchical structure of indoor 3D scene graphs to constrain planning to only the relevant regions of the environment. \item decomposes the global planning problem into smaller, independent subproblems, enabling parallel solving, thereby reducing planning time. \item includes a resource-efficient replanning strategy that isolates and updates only the affected parts of the plan, thereby reducing replanning latency. \end{itemize}

 Moreover, \spath is built as a ROS-based framework utilizing the \ac{OMPL} framework \cite{Sucan2012} and provides a lightweight interface to exploit the semantics of 3D indoor scene graphs to enhance the efficiency of sampling-based planners.